telepresenceio/telepresence/README.md

 Business logic container starts with "--net container:vpn".

-## Step 2: access to local container from remote cluster
+### Step 2: access to local container from remote cluster

 kubectl runs something on pod that forwards ports from there to matching port on local docker vpn client.

-## Step 3: environment variables from remote pod available to local container
+### Step 3: environment variables from remote pod available to local container

-## Step 4: documentation
+### Results

+* OpenVPN is very difficult to work with.
+* IP ranges conflict (e.g. minikube's Docker has same IP range as Docker on my laptop).
+* Very complicated.

+## Design attempt #2: kubectl port-forward only

+1. Get environment variables from remote pod to local machine.
+2. For each Service, create a tunnel using `kubectl exec` of proxy on remote side (localhost:1234 to service-ip:5100).
+3. For each Service, use `kubectl port-forward` in a local container to forward from localhost:1234 to 1234 on the remote container.
+4. Run DNS server with entries populated  `kubectl get service`?